The Iceland Group is a privately owned UK food retailer, manufacturer and exporter.

 We do our utmost to treat our own employees fairly, and are committed to paying them as well as we can.
 We expect our suppliers to ensure respect for the human rights and welfare of their employees, and to take all necessary measures to guard against modern slavery and human trafficking in their own supply chains.
-Specifically, we expect all our suppliers to comply with our Iceland Worker Welfare Policy that includes specifically ethical considerations in line with Worldwide Responsible Accredited Production (WRAP) standards.
+Specifically, we require all our suppliers to comply with our Iceland Worker Welfare Policy.

-All Iceland brand products are sourced from approved suppliers at approved sites.
-All our suppliers must comply with the British Retail Consortium (BRC) Global Standard for Food Safety; they are regularly audited by independent inspectors against this standard and required to achieve Grade AA, A or B. From January 2016 this BRC audit has been unannounced.
+All Iceland own label products are sourced from suppliers at approved sites.
+All our suppliers must be certified to the British Retail Consortium Global Standard (BRCGS) for Food Safety; they are regularly audited by independent inspectors against this standard and required to achieve certification to Grade AA+, A+ or B+.
+Since January 2016 this BRC audit has been generally unannounced.

-Production sites are also approved by our own team of product technologists, who routinely visit suppliers’ facilities and observe production of our food to ensure every aspect of manufacture and supply meets the high standards we specify and expect.
-Additional training for our technologists is planned to ensure that they fully understand the requirements of the Modern Slavery Act; this training will be regularly refreshed and expanded to key members of our Buying teams.
+Production sites of Iceland own label products are also approved by a third party team of product technologists, who routinely visit suppliers’ facilities and observe production of our food to ensure every aspect of manufacture and supply meets the high standards we specify and expect.

-All overseas suppliers are monitored through approval visits and monitoring of initial production runs, and we seek to ensure that they comply with internationally recognised standards to protect the health and welfare of their employees.
+All overseas/Iceland own label suppliers are monitored through approval visits and monitoring of initial production runs, and we seek to ensure that they comply with internationally recognised standards to protect the health and welfare of their employees.

-In the UK, Iceland is a signatory to the Gangmasters Licensing Authority (GLA) standard, and has worked closely with the GLA since it was established in 2005 to stamp out worker exploitation and rogue gangmasters and agency providers in the agriculture and shellfish industries.
-Iceland has contributed to the revised GLA Supermarket protocol and has communicated it to its suppliers.
+In the UK, Iceland is a signatory to the Gangmasters and Labour Abuse Authority (GLAA) standard, and has worked closely with the GLAA since it was established in 2005 to stamp out worker exploitation and rogue gangmasters and agency providers in the agriculture and shellfish industries.
+Iceland has contributed to the revised GLAA Supermarket protocol and has communicated it to its suppliers.

-Iceland has recently overhauled its Iceland own brand supplier and specification portal, which enables improved communication with suppliers.
-This is helping us to improve understanding of our technical policies in relation to ethical supply and worker welfare among Iceland brand suppliers.
-We highlight key legislation relating to workers, to which all Iceland brand suppliers must adhere, and have made whistleblowing provisions for workers within our suppliers’ businesses.
+Iceland has a specification portal, which enables improved communication with suppliers.
+This has helped us to improve understanding of our technical policies in relation to ethical supply and worker welfare among Iceland own label suppliers.
+We highlight key legislation relating to workers, to which all Iceland own label suppliers must adhere, and have made whistleblowing provisions for workers within our suppliers’ businesses.
 Any issues or breaches of our policy must be reported without undue delay to Iceland.
 We have also taken steps over the past few years to improve traceability and reporting throughout the entire supply chain of a product, including its component ingredients, which has helped us to understand the full breadth of the supply chain and enables us to make informed decisions about suppliers.

-Iceland has included provisions relating to offences under the Modern Slavery Act in its standard terms and conditions of business and commercial contracts, not only for suppliers of Iceland branded food products, but all relevant suppliers of branded and other goods and services across the Iceland business.
+Iceland has included provisions relating to offences under the Modern Slavery Act in its standard terms and conditions of business and commercial contracts, not only for suppliers of Iceland own label food products, but all relevant suppliers of branded and other goods and services across the Iceland business.

 Iceland as an employer

-These excellent results provide authoritative, external confirmation of the results of our own regular staff surveys, which show industry-leading levels of job satisfaction throughout the company.
-Staff are able to effectively communicate any concerns through our ‘Talking Shop’ and Head Office forums and via a confidential helpline.
+In addition staff are able to effectively communicate any concerns through our ‘Talking Shop’ and Head Office forums and via a confidential helpline.